Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/IntroductionToSolweig.rst

 #.
 Re-open the SOLWEIG plugin and use the settings shown below.
 You will
    use the GUI to set one point in time (i.e. a summer hour in Gothenburg, Sweden) hence, no input meteorological file is needed for now.
-No information on vegetation and ground cover is added for this first try.
+No information on vegetation or ground cover is added for this first try.
 Click **Run**.

     .. figure:: /images/SOLWEIG_Tmrt1_solweig.png